-Note: Para. numbers referenced in this Standard refer to numbered paragraphs in the NLGA Standard Grading Rules.
+Note: Paragraph numbers (NLGA Para.
+X) referenced in this Standard refer to numbered paragraphs in the NLGA Standard Grading Rules.

 1.3 UNITS

 This Standard states values in inch-pound (imperial) units.
 The equivalent SI (metric) values, given in parentheses, are provided for information only.
 In case of discrepancy, the values stated in imperial units shall take precedence.